dipaish/www23/layout.md

 ![Normal Layout](assets/images/nlayout.png)

-### Flexbox
+### Flexbox (Need updates)

-The flexbox make things easier to put html elemets either in a row or a column.
-Flexbox is one dimensional that is we can deal with the layout in one dimensiona at a time.
+Flexbox (Flexible Box) is a versatile layout tool that allows you to effortlessly manage the arrangement of elements on your web pages.It makes things easier to put html elements either in a row or a column.
+Flexbox is one dimensional that is we can deal with the layout in one dimension at a time.
 We can use flexbox to create flexible and responsive layout.

 ***To use flex box:***

-1.**Flex Container/Elements:** We should first define a **flex container** or specify what **elements** are used as flexible boxes.
+1.**Create Flex Container :** We should first define a **flex container** or specify what **elements** are used as flexible boxes.
+A flex container is created by setting the `display` property to `flex` or `inline-flex`.

 ```html
 display: flex;
 ```
+2. **Add Flex Items :**  Once a flex container is created, you can start to add items.
+You can arrange these items both horizontally and vertically using various Flexbox properties.

 2. **Columns or Rows:** Flexbox is one dimensional.
 The property flex-direction specifies which direction the flexbox children are in.
-By defualt it is set to row.
+By default it is set to row.

 ```html
 flex-direction: column;
 ```

-3. **Wrapping:** The equal width and height of flex boxes can result in the child items overflowing their container wich eventually breaks the layout.
+3. **Wrapping:** The equal width and height of flex boxes can result in the child items overflowing their container which eventually breaks the layout.
 This can be fixed by adding the following to your flex container.

 ```html
 flex-wrap: wrap;